krkn-chaos/krkn/docs/getting_started.md

 ## Getting Started Running Chaos Scenarios

 #### Adding New Scenarios
-Adding a new scenario is as simple as adding a new config file under [scenarios directory](https://github.com/cloud-bulldozer/kraken/tree/master/scenarios) and defining it in the main kraken [config](https://github.com/cloud-bulldozer/kraken/blob/master/config/config.yaml#L8).
+Adding a new scenario is as simple as adding a new config file under [scenarios directory](https://github.com/chaos-kubox/krkn/tree/main/scenarios) and defining it in the main kraken [config](https://github.com/chaos-kubox/krkn/blob/main/config/config.yaml#L8).
-You can either copy an existing yaml file and make it your own or fill in one of the templates below to suit your needs
+You can either copy an existing yaml file and make it your own, or fill in one of the templates below to suit your needs.

 ### Templates
 #### Pod Scenario Yaml Template